Labor and Delivery App: Everything You Need in One Place

 Frequently Asked Questions

-Can an app tell active labor?
+Can a labor app tell me when I am in active labor?

-When should I start timing contractions?
+When should I start timing contractions in labor?

 Is a contraction timer medically accurate?